Cruise

 He died in the emergency room on 26 April.

-The nationality of the third deceased person is unknown.
 A passenger, who later died of a hantavirus infection, had briefly boarded a KLM flight from Johannesburg to the Netherlands, but was taken off the plane before take-off.
 This was stated by the airline.
 'Due to the passenger's condition at the time, the crew has decided not to allow him to travel on this flight,' Klm said, referring to flight KL592 from Johannesburg to Amsterdam on 25 April at 23:15 local time.

 Copyright reserved ©